Investiture of Charles, Prince of Wales: Event

 In front of the invited audience of 4,000 people inside the castle, Charles came to the stage and knelt on a scarlet cushion.
 The secretary of state for Wales read the Letters Patent in Welsh as the Queen gave Charles a golden rod, a mantle, a sword, a girdle, the new coronet and a ring.
 The prince then took an oath, announcing:

 The prince kissed his mother on the cheek before being led by the Queen to the balcony of the Queen's Gate to greet the crowds waiting outside the castle.
 He later sat himself on a throne, between two further thrones occupied by the Queen to one side and his father, the Duke of Edinburgh, sitting to the other side.

 The ceremony was broadcast live on BBC television, in black and white on BBC1 and in colour on BBC2, from 10:30 am until 4:30 pm.
 It was also broadcast on BBC Radio 3 and bilingually on BBC Radio 4 Wales.
 It had an audience of 19 million in the UK and 500 million worldwide.
-Though 250,000 visitors were predicted for Caernarfon, only about 90,000 visited the town to see the event for themselves.
+It was also televised on the commercial channel ITV, who started coverage from 12.00pm.Though 250,000 visitors were predicted for Caernarfon, only about 90,000 visited the town to see the event for themselves.
 It was believed many people chose to watch the ceremony at home on television instead.

 Following the event, Charles spent four days touring Wales by car, helicopter and the royal yacht.
 Leaving the royal yacht in Llandudno the day after the investiture (and rejoining the yacht at various points on the trip), the Prince visited Newtown, New Quay, St Davids, Gelli Aur, Llanelli, Swansea, Merthyr Tydfil (Cyfarthfa Castle), Newport and Cardiff.
 He ended the tour with a presentation at the City Hall and a concert at the New Theatre.